 This past year, the award was given to Phoenix Suns coach Monty Williams, who led his team to a 64-18 record — the best in the NBA.

-Could Williams win it again in 2022-23?
-Or will a different coach take home the hardware at the end of the season?
+Who will take home the hardware at the end of the season?

 NBA Coach of the Year Odds 2023

 These NBA gameday odds are current as of Thursday, Feb.
 23, at 3 p.m.
 ET and courtesy of Caesars Sportsbook.

 - Mike Brown — Kings (+230)

 - Mark Daigneault — Thunder (+1500)